JVB11/jvb11.github.io/_pages/about.md

 <figure>
   <blockquote class="big-custom-blockquote">
-    <b>My CV may be downloaded on <a href="https://jvb11.github.io/cv/">this page</a> and contact details can be found by clicking on the 'contact me' button on top of this page or in the navigation bar on the left of this page (on wide screens).</p></b>
+    <b><p>My CV may be downloaded on <a href="https://jvb11.github.io/cv/">this page</a> and contact details can be found by clicking on the 'contact me' button on top of this page or in the navigation bar on the left of this page (on wide screens).</p></b>
   </blockquote>
 </figure>